 - Once cooled, place your baked goods in a single layer on a cookie sheet or tray.
 Make sure the edges of the food don’t touch to prevent the pieces from fusing together

-- Place the tray in the freezer for about 15 minutes or so, until they begin to harden
+- Place the tray in the freezer for at least an hour, until they’re solid

 - Remove and place in freezer bags or airtight containers for storage!

 To see a video of this process, I’ve created an Instagram reel which you can check out @kidfriendly.meals.

 This will depend on how much room you have in the freezer and how you want to reheat the food in the future.